DomonkosSuranyi/curveture/README.md

 Curveture
 =========

-*This is a Curve Fever (Achtung Die Kurve) game clone can be played via network
+* This is a game like Curve Fever (aka.
+Achtung Die Kurve).
+Curveture is going to have some extra feature, such as playing via network.
+Just have fun!

 Dependencies
 ============

-*CMake
-*SDL2
+* cmake
+* make
+* SDL2, SDL2_image